flushbug/ESP32-Jarolift-Controller/README.md

 The configuration is stored in the ```config.json``` file.
 To backup and restore the configuration you can download and upload this file.

 ![filemanager](/Doc/webUI_tools.png)

+## Migration

+It is possible to migrate from a latest version of [madmartin/Jarolift_MQTT](https://github.com/madmartin/Jarolift_MQTT) to this project.

+#### Get a working Setup of this Project

+- get a working version of this project up and running
+- set the right GPIO settings for CC1101
+- set the Master Keys
+- set the Log-Level in the Logger of the WebUI to "Debug"

+#### Get the right serial number

+- execute a shutter UP command of "old" Setup `(madmartin/Jarolift_MQTT)` for **channel 0!**.
+- now you should see a debug message of this command in the Logger of the WebUI.
+It contains a message with `D (APP-JARO): (INF1) serial: 0xaabbcc00,`
+The first 6 digits are the serial number that you have to use for this project (in this example: **aabbcc**). this should be the same as configured in the WebUI of the "old" setup, but now we are sure to have the right one.
+- set this serial in the WebUI of this project

+#### Get the right Device Counter

+- read the actual device counter of the "old" setup from the System Page of the WebUI.
+- set the same Device Counter value in the settings of this project.

+#### define the Shutter

+- define the same shutter as in the "old" setup and activate them.

+finished!
+now restart the ESP and test it.
+After restarting, first check whether the device counter has been read correctly from the EEPROM.
+Only continue testing if this is the case.
+If everything done correct, all shutters should work like before.
+If not, some setting is wrong or you haven´t used the latest version of `(madmartin/Jarolift_MQTT)`.
+In that case I would prefer to set a new Serial number, reset the Device Counter und learn the shutter again.

 -----